essesseff/essesseff-onboarding-utility/README.md

 ### Argo CD Setup Process

-1. Downloads `notifications-secret.yaml` once (contains secrets for all environments)
+1. (For essesseff subscribers only) Downloads `notifications-secret.yaml` once (contains secrets for all environments)
 2. For each specified environment:
    - Clones the Argo CD environment repository (`{app-name}-argocd-{env}`)
    - Creates `.env` file with only necessary variables
-   - Copies `notifications-secret.yaml` to the repository
+   - (For essesseff subscribers only) Copies `notifications-secret.yaml` to the repository
    - Executes `setup-argocd.sh` script

 **Note**: The utility assumes `kubectl` is properly configured for each target environment.
 This is a prerequisite that must be completed before running the utility.